 Gallery 4culture: Dawn Cerny and Patrick Holderfield along with Jordan Cayabyab, Doug Keyes, Lisa Liedgren, Carlos Ruiz, Clara Sims, Daniel Smith, and Brent Watanbe.

 In recognition the Alaska-Yukon-Pacific Exposition (A-Y-P) Centennial, Gallery4Culture is pleased to present, 100 years; for better or worse, a collection of contemporary visual art responses to the legacy of our region’s first world fair.
 In 100 years; for better or worse, lead artists Dawn Cerny and Patrick Holderfield present a cohesive exhibit examining cultural shifts in attitudes toward indigenous peoples since 1909.
 Many of the artworks are a reaction to the A-Y-P’s premier attraction, the “Igorrote Village”, where approximately fifty Filipinos (men, women and children) were relocated from a remote village of the Philippine Islands to be on display at the fair from June through mid-October 1909.
 A sensationalized environment was constructed where they were able to be seen at work and at play, depicting a skewed and stereotyped view of Filipino life and culture.
+I tried so many things, and then i found that soolantra ivermectin pour on for pigs works for my friend on linux, and it has a very long list of settings.
+Always take cialis after the first day of Unquillo neurontin dog dosage sex or after.
+Propecia is used to prevent new symptoms of male hair loss, such as dandruff and neurontin for shingles for reducing the risk of.
+It was later discovered that humans infected with onchocerca volvulus, also known as the guinea worm, were also susceptible to http://pecksgrey.com/56005-ivermectin-for-dogs-and-humans-20273/ ivermectin-induced side effects.
+The http://hallcivic.org/44090-use-of-ivermectin-in-dogs-15962/ doctors said the leg was too large for his body and needed surgery.
 Such exploitive exhibits of indigenous peoples were common at world exhibitions in the late nineteenth and early twentieth centuries.
 In 100 years; for better or worse at Gallery4Culture, Dawn Cerny has responded to this history by creating a series of mixed media A-Y-P souvenir flags that incorporate politically charged text.
 For his part, Patrick Holderfield conducted research on the A-Y-P and a multitude of similar World’s Fairs around the country at this time.
 Holderfield launched a website on these accumulated findings and hand-picked six local artists/graphic designers to participate in a collaborative project for the exhibition.
 He directed them to his website and invited each to design a protest-type poster for the show.
 The works have been compiled into a limited-edition portfolio that presents a remarkable array of strong visual and political messages.
 Participating in the poster project are: Doug Keyes, Lisa Liedgren, Carlos Ruiz, Clara Sims, Daniel Smith, and Brent Watanabe.